 Packed with protein, you can add honey, almonds, fruit, or granola to greek yogurt to make it a delicious and nutritious snack.

 Eggs are high in protein, and egg yolk even has special amino acids to aid in muscle recovery.

 High in potassium, these nuts are great in helping replenish those electrolytes that you lose through sweat.

 Bananas, apples, and oranges are particularly good glycogen-replenishing carbs to help you recover faster.
 Bananas also have a lot of potassium, and oranges have fiber to keep you full!

 What did we miss?
 What do you go for after a nice hard workout?
-If you want to track all those yummy snacks you’re taking down after a workout, be sure to connect your Runkeeper account with a nutrition app like MyFitnessPal.
+If you want to track all those yummy snacks you’re taking down after a workout, be sure to sync your ASICS Runkeeper account with a nutrition app like MyFitnessPal.